peterdavidconley/btc-mining/README.md

 ## Bitcoin Mining Statistics

-A web application that hosts specific bitcoin mining data.
+A web application that displays mining data from the bitcoin network such as hash rate, mining rig data, and more.

 ## Motivation